 Once dry, it can be cut with scissors and is quite flexible, though still a little delicate.
 Sheets can be stored in ziplock bags.
 It will continue to dry when exposed to air and become brittle unless it has been attached to a surface.

-On this cake I used the gelatin lace as an appliqué to replicate the texture of a wedding dress.
+On the cake above I used the gelatin lace as an appliqué to replicate the texture of a wedding dress.
+(Incidentally, if you are interested in learning how to create your own dress cake, check out Anne's Craftsy Dress Class.)

 A few notes about making texture sheets using the Sugar veil mats: